Google Prioritising Mobile Friendliness in Search Results as a basic ranking factor

 Do the Work

-It is all about making the experience good for the browser or visitor, which comes down to how the page looks on a mobile device.
+It is all about making the visit experience good for the browser or visitor, which comes down to how the page looks on a mobile device.
 As a result, it is crucial to focus on how it flows.
-Test your website here – this is a simple free test from Google that will tell you if your website is mobile friendly.
-Following the test, you will receive results and actions to follow up – be sure to follow the steps if you want to improve your mobile presence!
+Test your website for FREE with Google here – this is a simple free test from Google that will tell you if your website is mobile friendly.
+Following the test, you will receive results and actions to follow up.
+Be sure to follow the steps if you want to improve your mobile presence.
 Read the fundamentals here or ask your Website Developer to do it.

-Any site should be easy to navigate, whether it is on a pc, laptop, tablet, mobile or phablet, in any browser and at any time.
+Any website should be easy to navigate, to find your way from page to page, whether it is on a pc, laptop, tablet, mobile or phablet, in any browser and at any time.
 That means work for someone, but if you want results you will need to comply and the bottom line is that it will only improve your business.
 Ultimately, your business will have a competitive advantage over businesses that fail to consider their websites’ mobile presence.
 Consequently, there will be winners and losers – where do you come in?

 Why is Mobile Important?